MKV March Symposia

 The call for papers for the 2020 symposium can be found below:

-Call for Papers - Media and Breakdown
+Media and Breakdown

 Break up, break down, and break away: variations on media and the breaking down of infrastructures, technicalities, texts, contexts and social relations are the basis of this international symposium Media and Breakdown.
 This event focuses on the play off between deconstruction and reconstruction work in media, communication and cultural studies.